The Benefits of Gender-Specific Programs

 For example, common factors shared by peers in these types of programs might include experiences as a wife and mother or husband and father.
 Men naturally want to protect their image as being tough and strong when in the presence of a woman.
 That’s why, when it comes to opening up and sharing feelings, men relate to men better than they do to women.
 Of course, the same applies to women.
 They are more likely to open up and share their feelings with another woman or a group of women.
 With this in mind, many addiction treatment programs now offer separate men’s and women’s groups as part of their curriculum.

-Why Gender-Specific Treatment for Substance Abuse?
+Why Gender-Specific Rehab Program for Substance Abuse?

 Men and women are just as likely as one another to become addicted to drugs or alcohol.
 Yet research has proven that in most cases, the genders use drugs differently, respond to drugs differently, and have their own, unique obstacles in completing a clinical drug treatment program.
 For these very reasons, it has been proven that gender-specific treatment programs can enhance the recovery process for both men and women alike.